Transparent Networks for Multivariate Time Series: Visualizations

-\textbf{Time-step importance:} \figureautorefname~\ref{fig:attention_rainfall} illustrates the average importance of all time steps at the final time step.
+Figure~\ref{fig:attention_rainfall} illustrates the average importance of all time steps at the final time step.
 The importance exhibit a cyclical pattern of rising and falling at regular intervals, indicating that GATSM effectively captures seasonal patterns in the Rainfall dataset.